shwetank-kumar/menu-aws/README.md

 # menu-aws

-This project plays around with a basic menu app and installs it on AWS
+This project plays around with a basic menu app and installs it on AWS.